benfrick/docs-portfolio/doc/commerce/order/use-order.md

 **Q: How do we identify a cancelled quantity on an order?**

-Cancelled orders will have "Cancelled" in the `orderLines.statuses.description` field, and 0 as an integer in the `orderLines.statuses.quantity` field, for example:
+Cancelled orders will have "Cancelled" in the `orderLines.statuses.description` field, and a non-zero integer in the `orderLines.statuses.quantity` field, for example:

 ```
       "statuses": [